-Parents enrolled in MFIP struggle to find stable housing, afford gas to get to work, and to provide other basic needs for their families.
-Their children face challenges in their early development and at school because of economic conditions at home.
+Parents enrolled in MFIP struggle to find stable housing, afford gas to get to work, and provide other basic needs for their families.
+Their children face challenges in their early development and at school.

-- Helps children succeed.
+- Help children succeed.
 As little as $1,200 more per year to a family enrolled in MFIP can positively affect childhood brain development, early learning, and educational attainment.
 Investments in young children accessing MFIP now can reap long-term cost savings through improved child

-- Supports local business.
-Adds $68 million in consumer-spending power into Minnesota’s economy.
+- Support local business.
+Adds $68 million in consumer-spending power into Minnesota’s local economies.

 Improve the Working Family Credit

 The Working Family Credit is a part of our tax code that provides a tax credit for working people with lower incomes, which helps them meet basic needs and support their families.
-As Minnesota policymakers consider tax cuts this year, lower-income Minnesotans should be a priority.
-On average, these Minnesotans pay a larger share of their incomes in state and local taxes than higher-income households.
+As Minnesota policymakers consider tax cuts this year, they should make lower-income Minnesotans a priority.
+On average, these Minnesotans pay a larger share of their incomes in state and local taxes than high-income households.

 Policymakers should improve the Working Family Credit by:

-- Increasing the amount of tax credit that lower-income Minnesota workers and their families receive.
+- Increasing the amount of tax credit that lower-income Minnesota workers and families receive.

-- Making more Minnesota households eligible for the Working Family Credit by increasing the amount that they can earn and still can receive the credit.
+- Making more Minnesota workers and families eligible for the Working Family Credit by increasing the amount that they can earn and still can receive the credit.

-- Making the credit available to younger workers (ages 21 to 24) and older workers (ages 65 and 66) who do not have dependent children.
+- Making the credit available to younger workers (ages 21 to 24) who do not have dependent children.
 These workers currently are ineligible for the Working Family Credit.

-More than 300,000 Minnesota households would benefit from this proposal, including about 60,000 households who would be able to claim the credit for the first time.
+About 386,000 Minnesota households would benefit from this proposal, including about 109,500 households who would be able to claim the credit for the first time.
 Some of the state’s most struggling families would be the biggest beneficiaries.
-For example, a family earning $13,700 per year with two dependent children would see a $528 increase in their credit.
+For example, a single parent earning $13,700 per year with two dependent children would see a $531 increase in their credit.